thisthingofours/basichtml/README.md

 This is our GitHub repository !

 Git is a technology for "version contorol"
-Bascally it allows us to work on a project, make changes, and sync the accros multiple computers.
+Bascally it allows us to work on a project, make changes, and sync with multiple people.
+You can read more about it on https://en.wikipedia.org/wiki/Git.